kririae/KiraraProject/docs/design.md

 - TODO: add `mimalloc` and `backward-cpp`.
 - Between `Scene`, observer pattern is used to break dependencies and avoid complex dependencies.
+- Constructor should not throw.
+I don't have other approaches..
+- Right-handed global coordinate system.